 It also depends on how the charger will be used.

-Yes — but maybe not for everyone anymore.
+Yes — but perhaps not for everyone anymore.

-When MagSafe first launched, it was fairly unique.
-In 2026, however, Qi2 has brought many third-party solutions very close to the same experience.
+When MagSafe first launched, it was quite unique.
+By 2026, however, Qi2 has brought many third-party solutions very close to the same experience.

 For most users today, the choice is more about design, charging speed, and which devices they use than about the standard itself.

-In short: MagSafe is still very good, but Qi2 has made the market much more interesting, broader, and more affordable for iPhone users.
+In short: MagSafe is still very good, but Qi2 has made the market much more interesting, broader, and better value for iPhone users.

 FAQ